 An English degree from Brevard can lead to careers in a variety of fields.
 Graduates from the English program go on to careers in:

 - News Reporter, Editor, or Producer

 - Publishing Assistant or Editor

 English majors receive a Bachelor of Arts (BA) in English with a required emphasis in one of the following areas:

-Students often choose to pair their English degree with a 9-12 English Teacher Licensure.
+You can choose to pair your English degree with a 9-12 English Teacher Licensure.
 Minors in English or Creative Writing are also available.

 Creative writing offers gateways into new worlds and possibilities as well as practical communication and language skills.
 You’ll learn how to become a multi-genre writer, explore opportunities in editing and publication, and become an active member of our literary community.